 On August 9, 2012, we entered into a patent purchase agreement with Nokia Corporation ("Nokia"), pursuant to which Nokia sold us a portfolio consisting of over 500 patents and patent applications worldwide, including over 100 issued United States patents.
 We agreed to compensate Nokia with a cash payment and certain ongoing rights in revenues generated from the patent portfolio.
 The portfolio encompasses technologies relating to telecom infrastructure and handsets, including communication management, data and signal transmission, mobility management, radio resources management and services.
 Declarations have been filed by Nokia indicating that 31 of the 124 patent families acquired may be essential to wireless communications standards.
 Standards represented in the portfolio are commonly known as 2G, 2.5G, 3G and 4G and related technologies and include GSM, WCDMA, T63, T64, DECT, LTE, and SAE.
 The purchase price for the portfolio was \$22,000,000, and in addition we capitalized acquisition costs of \$548,000.
 To the extent that the gross revenue (as defined in the purchase agreement) generated by such portfolio exceeds \$22 million, a royalty of 35% of such excess would be payable to Nokia.
 The \$22 million cash payment was made to Nokia on August 10, 2012.
 The purchase agreement provides that Nokia and its affiliates will retain a non-exclusive, worldwide and fully paid-up license (without the right to grant sublicenses) to the portfolio for the sole purpose of supplying (as defined in the purchase agreement) Nokia's products.
 The purchase agreement also provides that if we bring a proceeding against Nokia or its affiliates within seven years, Nokia shall have the right to re-acquire the patent portfolio for a nominal amount.
-Further, if we either sell to a third party any assigned essential cellular patent, or more than a certain portion of the other assigned patents (other than in connection with a change of control of our company), or file an action against a telecom provider to enforce any of the assigned paten
+Further, if we either sell to a third party any assigned essential cellular patent, or more than a certain portion of the other assigned patents (other than in response to any specified action filed by a telecom provider against us or our affiliate) which action is not withdrawn after notice f

-As one of the means of realizing the value of the patents on telecom infrastructure, our wholly-owned subsidiaries, Vringo Infrastructure, Inc. ("Vringo Infrastructure") and Vringo Germany GmbH ("Vringo Germany") have filed a number of suits in European jurisdictions and Australia alleging infringement of certain European and Australian patents.
+As one of the means of realizing the value of the patents on telecom infrastructure, our wholly-owned subsidiaries, Vringo Infrastructure, Inc. ("Vringo Infrastructure") and Vringo Germany GmbH ("Vringo Germany") have filed a number of suits in European jurisdictions and in Australia, alleging infringement of certain U.S., European and Australian patents.